 What advice would you extend to another woman progressing through her career?

 Never burn a bridge.
 Women already have some level of adversity in the workplace, so we need to maintain as many positive relationships as possible.

 If you were to make a mark on history, what would that be?

 Both professionally and personally, I want to help people feel positive and valued, and I want to deliver that at all times.
-When people feel heard, appreciated, and optimistic – and I can impact that – it makes me feel good.
+It makes me feel good to know I can impact the ability for others to feel heard, appreciated, and optimistic about their positions and the companies they work for.

 What is something you would love to do if you had more time?

-For help finding a great job or a great candidate, contact the professionals at Nelson today.
+For help finding a great job or a great candidate, contact the professionals at Nelson Connects today.